Crown-Commercial-Service/digitalmarketplace-admin-frontend/README.md

 ## Contributing

-This repository is maintained by the Digital Marketplace team at the [Government Digital Service](https://github.com/alphagov).
+This repository is maintained by the Digital Marketplace team at the [Crown Commercial Service](https://github.com/Crown-Commercial-Service).

 If you have a suggestion for improvement, please raise an issue on this repo.